RohmSemiconductor/Linux-Kernel-PMIC-Drivers/BD957XMUF/README.md

 limits when PMIC will shut down regulator outputs to protect the hardware from further damages.

 ROHM has in co-operation with the Linux kernel community developed Linux regulator framework extension so that these warnings can be fully utilized.
-This extension is expeted to be included in the upcoming Linux release v5.14-rc1.
+This extension is expeted to be included in the Linux release v5.14.
 See the regulator subsystem [pull-request](https://lore.kernel.org/lkml/20210628145501.EC10F60C3E@mail.kernel.org/) for more information.
 You can specify board specific safety limits via device-tree and implement own handlers the regulator core notifiers will call to cope with the safety warnings/errors prior hardware originated forced shutdown.

 Configuration options may want to enable are: